-Because the Hybrid Power System can draw up to 21 amps of AC during heavy battery charging, shore power circuit breaker tripping at the pole could become a nuisance, especially if you connected the coach to a shore power service of less than 30 amps.
+Because the Hybrid Power System can draw up to 21 amps of AC during heavy battery charging (42 amps if Model 1218), shore power circuit breaker tripping at the pole could become a nuisance, especially if you connected the coach to a shore power service of less than 30 amps.
 By entering a smaller Breaker Size on the SHORE setup screen, maximum battery charging is reduced, resulting in less overall AC current draw through the shore power breaker on the pole.
 This could reduce the frequency of tripping.